 Pregnant and lactating women should avoid using it.
 Oral intake may also cause adverse effects.

 In This Article

 What Is Tepezcohuite?

 Tepezcohuite is a perennial tree that grows in Brazil and Mexico.
 It is also popularly known as Mimosa tenuiflora, mimosa hostilis, calumbi, jurema preta, and binho de jurema.
-The extract of this tree is used in many traditional medicines and cosmetic formulations.
-It contains high levels of tannins, shows excellent therapeutic properties, and is a potent antimicrobial ingredient.
+The extract of this Mexican herb is used in many traditional remedies, medicines and cosmetic formulations.
+It contains high levels of tannins, shows excellent therapeutic properties, and is a potent antimicrobial ingredient (1).

 Benefits Of Tepezcohuite For Skin

 Note: Despite claims that tepezcohuite can treat aging, acne, and psoriasisi XA chronic skin condition characterized by itchy, scaly rashes, usually on the knees, elbows, trunk, and scalp. , no research trials are available on the subject.
 Evidence regarding the efficacy of this ingredient is anecdotal.